-English wins skeet gold for US after coming up short twice
+Hancock, English give Americans a skeet sweep at Tokyo Games

 Wei Meng of China took bronze after tying a world record in qualifying.

-The finals included four of the world’s top six skeet shooters: Bacosi, Wei, Nadine Messerschmidt of Germany and Russian Natalia Vinogradova.
+The women’s final included four of the world’s top six skeet shooters: Bacosi, Wei, Nadine Messerschmidt of Germany and Russian Natalia Vinogradova.

 Top-ranked Amber Hill of Britain did not make the trip to Tokyo after testing positive for COVID-19 just before leaving.

 Wei hit 124 of 125 targets in qualifying to tie the world record, but she missed two of her first 14 shots in the final to fall behind Bacosi and English.
-Wei hit 46 of 50 overall five years after finishing fourth at the Rio de Janeiro Olympics.
+Wei hit 46 of 50 overall five years after finishing fourth in Rio.

 English, who is working toward become an Army officer at Fort Benning, Georgia, comes from a shooting family.

 Her father, Michael, won four world championship bronze medals in 10-meter running target from 1982-87.
-Her uncle competed in international running target events, and her mother and aunt were national-level rifle shooters.
+Her uncle also competed in international running target events, and her mother and aunt were national-level rifle shooters.

 English has been one of the world’s best shooters despite coming up short in qualifying for the past two Olympics.